Skip to main contentSkip to navigation

 1. Preparation: The Foundation for Overcoming Separation Anxiety

 Successful drop-offs begin long before you reach the childcare centre.
-Preparation is the most powerful tool for overcoming separation anxiety and building your child's confidence in their new routine.
+Preparing for the first day at nursery (and beyond) is the most powerful tool for overcoming separation anxiety and building your child's confidence in their new routine.

 Strategy Actionable Tip Why It Works